 Why Windows are a Crucial Part of Home Improvement

 Many people ignore the importance of windows when it comes to improving the design of their home.
-Glass is a versatile and beautiful material which really can finish off a great design.
+Glass is a versatile and beautiful material that really can finish off a great design.

 To many people, windows are simply something that you look out of and that let light in.
 A functional feature and nothing more.
-That viewpoint severely limits the way in which windows can be used though, not just as a means of making your home look better, but also making it more efficient.
+That viewpoint severely limits how windows can be used though, not just as a means of making your home look better, but also making it more efficient.
 Light, heat and potential damage to furniture are just three of the factors which windows can help homeowners to manage more effectively.

 Stained Glass and Much More

 One obvious way in which windows can contribute to the style and sense of space in your home is by the use of stained glass.
-While many people might think that stained glass windows are a flamboyant feature which is more at home in a church or large public building, in actual fact they can be used tastefully and discretely to add a touch of class to your dwelling.
+While many people might think that stained glass windows are a flamboyant feature that is more at home in a church or large public building, in fact, they can be used tastefully and discretely to add a touch of class to your dwelling.
 PVC windows can also feature stained designs, increasing the range of options available.

-The key with using stained glass in PVC windows, or any other type, is that it complements the rest of the home's design.
-Choosing the right colour is important, as is selecting the type of images that might be utilised in the window's design.
+The key to using stained glass in PVC windows, or any other type, is that it complements the rest of the home's design.
+Choosing the right color is important, as is selecting the type of images that might be utilized in the window's design.
 Highly inappropriate or tasteless designs will only serve to cheapen the effect of your home.
 Design features should match the theme of the home.
 For example, if you have opted for a Mediterranean type theme, then images from the Ancient World of Greece and Rome might add that final touch of quality to your windows.